-The ecological problems in Mountain Ash forests are intimately inter-related (Fig. 3).
+The ecological problems in Mountain Ash forests are intimately inter-related (Figure 3).
 For example, old growth forest is where the abundance of large old trees is highest (Lindenmayer et al. 2000) and the rarity of old growth forest is in turn contributing to the rarity of large old trees across the Mountain Ash forest estate (Lindenmayer et al. 2016a).
-Large
+Large old trees are the primary nesting and denning habitat for cavity-dependent arboreal marsupials (Lindenmayer et al. 2017a) and the paucity of these trees is a major contributing factor to the species declines in Mountain Ash forests (Keith et al. 2017a).
+In addition, altered ecological processes such as recurrent high-severity wildfire is contributing to the loss of old growth forest (Lindenmayer et al. 2015a), the loss of large old trees (Lindenmayer et al. 2012), and the decline in populations of species (which are often absent from burned areas Lindenmayer et al. 2013).

-Fig. 3 Interaction of drivers of decline or change in key species, stand structural complexity, landscape heterogeneity, and key ecosystem processes in the Mountain Ash forests of the Central Highlands of Victoria, south-eastern Australia.
-Wildfire, clearcut logging and interactions between these forms of natural and human disturbance are key factors underpinning the drivers of decline in the Mountain Ash forests (see text)
+Figure 3.
+Interaction of drivers of decline or change in key species, stand structural complexity, landscape heterogeneity, and key ecosystem processes in the Mountain Ash forests of the Central Highlands of Victoria, south-eastern Australia.
+Wildfire, clearcut logging and interactions between these forms of natural and human disturbance are key factors underpinning the drivers of decline in the Mountain Ash forests (see text).